 It’s so hard to explain OCD to other people, yet there were parts that were so honest I was moved to tears.
 I even read several scenes out loud to my boyfriend and cried at how closely I could relate to it.

 From pages 175-184 (in the hardcover copy), the words resonated with me so much.
 The anxiety.
 The pain.
 All of it felt so real to the point I felt like I was in Sam’s body.

 The following quote takes place the night after Sam comes home from her crush AJ’s house for the first time.
-She found a picture of him and his ex-girlfriend, and her obsessions lead her to compulsively check and try to gain as much information as she possible could about his ex and their previous relationship.
+She found a picture of him and his ex-girlfriend, and her obsessions lead her to compulsively check and try to gain as much information as she possibly could about his ex and their previous relationship.